Personal Injury &

 Sports have long been a popular extracurricular activity for many high school students, providing opportunities for exercise, discipline, and team building.
 Over half of all high school students have participated in a sport since 1999, so its popularity can’t be denied.

 With sports, however, comes sports-related concussions (SRCs).
 Concussion rates have become an increasingly prominent concern for parents, athletes, and coaches alike in recent years.
-In similar vein to other sports professionals, high school athletes are susceptible to concussions due to the physical nature of many sports in both practice and competition.
+In a similar vein to other sports professionals, high school athletes are susceptible to concussions due to the physical nature of many sports in both practice and competition.

 Table of Contents